 Although he may survive, the impact could still be enough to damage the brain.
 This impact is also a problem with bad sports injuries.
 Examples are common in boxing and the hard tackles of pro-U.S. football.

-As a general rule, if you are struck in the head, see stars, or feel vertigo, stabilize yourself, and get to the hospital.
+As a general rule, if someone is struck in the head, they’ll see stars and feel vertigo.
+To stabilize yourself and get to the hospital.
 You must mitigate your injuries to the best of your abilities.
 Act reasonably and seek professional help.
 Rule out things like potential blood clots that could kill you.

-Diffuse Axonal Injury is a brain injury associated most closely with the rotation and disruption of your brain within the cranium.
-This rotation can cut away, shear or sever the brain axons, which are connecting nerve fibers.
+Diffuse Axonal Injury is a brain injury associated most closely with your brain’s rotation and disruption within the cranium.
+This rotation can cut away, shear, or sever the brain axons, connecting nerve fibers.
 Damage such as this is typically difficult to analyze.
-It is also accompanied by microscopic tears that are difficult to locate from the get go.
+It is also accompanied by microscopic tears that are difficult to locate from the get-go.

 - Currently, medical science has not discovered a methodology to treat diffuse axonal injuries.